About the Board

 Site Plan Review

 Prior to the issuance of a zoning permit, a Site Plan Review (SPR) application is required to be submitted and approved for any new construction, reconstruction or expansion of structures in the Commercial Districts, and for non-residential uses in the Residential Use Districts.
 The SPR application also requires that a landscape plan and storm water management plan be provided.
-If the proposed use requires a Conditional Use Permit, then the SPR application shall be reviewed by the Board of Zoning Appeals.
 Applicants are strongly encouraged to meet with the Zoning Inspector for an informal review of a proposed project prior to submitting a formal application.